 Keep in mind that it will take a few weeks for your body to build immunity after getting a COVID-19 vaccination.
 It is possible that you could become infected with the virus that causes COVID-19 as a result, just before or after being vaccinated.

-The vaccine is a two-dose series with the second shot 21 to 28 days after the first, depending on the specific vaccine received.
+Both Pfizer and Moderna vaccines are a two-dose series with the second shot 21 to 28 days after the first, depending on the specific vaccine received.
 It’s important to commit to getting both doses at the correct time.
+Johnson & Johnson is a one time dose that is safe and effective at preventing serious illness from COVID-19.

 Each person needs to be making informed choices for their family based on their unique circumstances.
 While the vaccine does place us on the right path for widespread protections from COVID-19, it will be several months before enough people are vaccinated to significantly slow the spread of the virus.
 It may be possible to carry the virus to others even after vaccination which is why we’re focused on vaccinating as many people as possible.